BVG Class G

 The Class G is an electric multiple unit train type used on the Berlin U-Bahn.
-The trains were originally developed for the Berliner Verkehrsbetriebe of East-Berlin.
+The trains were originally developed for the Berliner Verkehrsbetriebe of East Berlin.

 Specifications

 Formation

 Each set consists of two cars, only one of which has a driving cab.
 Thus, the smallest operable formation is a four-car train.
 Up to four two-car sets can be operated together.

 Electric systems

 The trains are powered by one self-ventilated motor per bogie.
-Both axles are powered through two hollow-shaft gears.
+Both axles are powered by two hollow-shaft gears.